Arkansas inmates sue after unknowingly being treated for covid with ivermectin: ‘They must be held accountable’

 Karas did not immediately respond to a follow-up message requesting an interview.

-According to the lawsuit, in 2020, his health care company, Karas Correctional Health, won a contract to provide health care at the detention center at an annual cost of over $1.3 million.
+According to the lawsuit, in 2020 Karas’s health-care company, Karas Correctional Health, won a contract to provide health care at the detention center at an annual cost of over $1.3 million.

 A spokeswoman with the Washington County Sheriff’s Office declined to comment, citing the pending litigation.
 Neither Helder nor a spokesperson with the Washington County Detention Center responded to messages from The Post.